WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 1. Training Period Start Date = October 25, 2011 (Held constant for all in-sample testing)
 2. Training Period End Date = December 14, 2018 (Held constant for all in-sample testing)
 3. Testing Period Start Date = December 15, 2018 (Held constant for all in-sample testing)
 4. Testing Period End Dates was varied to allow for average model parameters to be calculated when using RandomizedSearchCV to determine optimal model parameters.
-The testing period range is between October 1, 2021 to October 15, 2021
+The testing period range is October 1, 2021 to October 15, 2021
 5. Forward Test Start Date = Monday, October 18, 2021

 **Naive Model**